Chicago Heights, Illinois

 Chicago Heights is a city in Cook County, Illinois, United States.
-The population was 27,480 at the 2020 census.
+The population was 27,480 at the 2020 census, and was estimated at 26,533 in 2024.
 A southern suburb in the Chicago metropolitan area, its nicknames include "The Crossroads of the Nation" and "Da Heights”.

 History

 The first recorded settlement by non-native Americans of the area that would become Chicago Heights occurred in 1833 when Absalom Wells built a cabin on the ridge above Thorn Creek.
 By the 1840s, a small rural community known as Thorn Grove had been formed, centered around a Presbyterian church.